-Jon: Locally, like I was going to school in Montreal and maple syrup is all around us and I was reading some consumer reports that Americans really dug this stuff but then I learned quickly that you need to know what you’re doing when you’re shipping food across borders.
+Jon: Locally, like I was going to school in Montreal and maple syrup is all around us and I was reading some consumer reports that Americans really dug this stuff, but then I learned quickly that you need to know what you’re doing when you’re shipping food across borders.
 So I learned that pretty quickly.
 So I’ve been around since those days.
 I didn’t go into entrepreneurship full-time until about 2010, 2011.
-So I did have a career in like a regular job.
-I worked in the marketing department for the Montreal Canadians and there’s a professional hockey team in Canada.
-So I got quite a bit of experience there and then yeah, went off on my own in 2011.
+So I did have a career in a regular job.
+I worked in the marketing department for the Montreal Canadians, a professional hockey team in Canada.
+So I got quite a bit of experience there and then went off on my own in 2011.
 I’m a non-technical guy, so doing business online I’ve had to work a lot with hiring developers and working with them, designers as well.
-So the businesses that I’ve developed in the past five years have been based on that experience.
+So, the businesses that I’ve developed in the past five years have been based on that experience.

-Jay: So you founded, Hey Carson, as a way to; why Hey Carson, I guess?
-Let’s just start.
+Jay: So you founded Hey Carson as a way to — why Hey Carson, I guess?
+Let’s just start with that.

 Jay: So in a nutshell, Hey Carson is for small to medium-sized tasks where you don’t maybe want to commit to a long-term relationship with an agency?
 Is that a good way of looking at it?

-Jay: Do most people just use, Hey Carson or do you find that some might work with an agency, but for quick smaller things Hey Carson might be a fit, are they complimentary?
+Jay: Do most people just use Hey Carson, or do you find that some might work with an agency, but for quick smaller things Hey Carson might be a fit?
+Are they complementary?

 Jay: Can you give me an idea of what a common task type is or what’s something you might see come through Hey Carson?

 Jon: Yeah.
 I think a lot of people want to optimize their product pages, for example.
-So they’ll go and they might find an app in the app store and the app might have just like a slight impact on the design or the front end and they just need some help styling that in so the work is seamless and it fits the theme.
-So these are layout tasks are very common.
-Sometimes people just need help integrating or setting up apps that are a little bit more complex and then a lot of graphic tasks as well.
+So they’ll go and they might find an app in the app store and the app might have just like a slight impact on the design or the front end, and they just need some help styling that in so the work is seamless and it fits the theme.
+So these layout tasks are very common.
+Sometimes people just need help integrating or setting up apps that are a little bit more complex, and a lot of graphic tasks as well.